corndeladmin/tech-docs/src/js/data-types.md

 ## Changing type

-In some cases, it is possible to change from one type to another, which can be very useful when dealing with data from different sources.
+In some cases, it is possible to change from one type to another.

 ```js
 let bookCount = String(100) // Converts number to string